TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Reference/Index.rst

 Values are strings and a match happens if one of these strings is the first part of the system-identification.

-For example if the value is "win9" this will match with "win95" and "win98" systems.
+For example if the value is "win" this will match with all Windows systems.

 Examples: